jacobm3/terrafai/README.md

 🤖 GPT-4 Integration: Utilize the power of OpenAI's GPT-4 to manipulate your Terraform configurations.
 ⚙️ Automated Checks: Option to run 'terraform init' and 'terraform validate' before processing.
 🔄 Diff Output: Visualize changes before they're made.
-🛠️ Multiple Operations: Extensible framework to apply a variety of operations like "optimize", "cleanup", "document" etc.
+🛠️ Flexible Operations: Specify any bulk operations.
 🚀 Dry Run Mode: Preview the changes without making actual API calls.

 All changes will be placed into a timestamped subdirectory of your current project.